blackberry/WebWorks-Community-Samples/nfc/README.md

 # WebWorks and NFC

-This (will) be a collection of code allowing WebWorks developers to access the BlackBerry's NFC features.
+This is (will be?) a collection of code allowing WebWorks developers to access the BlackBerry's NFC features.

 ## Tasks